CSCfi/csc-user-guide/docs/support/tutorials/gpu-ml.md

 For large jobs requiring more than 4 GPUs we recommend using [Horovod](https://github.com/horovod/horovod), which is supported for TensorFlow and PyTorch.
 Horovod uses MPI and NCCL for interprocess communication.
-See also [MPI based batch
+See also [MPI based batch jobs](../../computing/running/creating-job-scripts-puhti.md#mpi-based-batch-jobs).
-jobs](../../computing/running/creating-job-scripts-puhti.md#mpi-based-batch-jobs).
+Horovod can also be used with single-node jobs for 4 GPUs, and in some benchmarks this has proved to be faster than other multi-GPU implementations.

 Note that Horovod is supported only for some specific versions of TensorFlow and PyTorch, please check the application pages to see which versions support